 Sintra: 1-2 Days

 Sintra is where the royals used to vacation during the summer in their summer palace, Pena Palace.
-At Quinta da Regaleira you can roam through the gardens and paths getting lost and calling down from castle like towers.
-The Castle of the Moors has impressive views of Pena Palace…I could go on but really just go to Sintra, I guarentee you’ll love the attractions that are totally Instagram worthy and the charming town.
+At Quinta da Regaleira you can roam through the gardens and paths getting lost and calling down from castle-like towers.
+The Castle of the Moors has impressive views of Pena Palace…I could go on but really just go to Sintra, I guarantee you’ll love the attractions that are totally Instagram worthy and the charming town.
 It’s also easy to get to from Lisbon!